leseixas/blendpy/README.md

 <!-- ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/leseixas/blendpy/total?style=for-the-badge&logo=github&label=github&color=blue) -->

-**Blendpy** is a computational toolkit for investigating thermodynamic models of alloys using first-principles calculations
+**Blendpy** is a computational toolkit for investigating thermodynamic models of alloys using first-principles calculations.

 # Table of contents